 Which vegetable you use, will depend on how strictly you need to monitor your carb intake and how much some foods will affect your blood sugars.
 I generally make the zoodles with zucchini, and my kids love to use carrots, depending which is in season.
-If you need to be stricter with your carb intake, use zucchini which is far lower in carbs.
+If you need to be stricter with your carb intake, use zucchini and avoid carrots which are a sweeter root vegetable.

 The following are just a few ideas for vegetables that may be used to make zoodles, and how to serve them.
 Some can be eaten raw in salads or cooked/steamed for a warm meal.